Weight Loss Surgery On The NHS

 Ahead of surgery, an individual will need to meet with their multidisciplinary team, known as an MDT, to discuss preparation.

-The MDT normally consists of a doctor specializing in the digestive tract, known as a gastroenterologist, the surgeon who will carry out the weight loss surgery, the anaesthetist, a nurse specializing in weight loss, and a psychologist.
+The MDT normally consists of a doctor specialising in the digestive tract, known as a gastroenterologist, the surgeon who will carry out the weight loss surgery, the anaesthetist, a nurse specialising in weight loss, and a psychologist.
 The MDT will carry out assessments to ensure candidates are suitable for weight loss surgery.
 This process will include undergoing a physical assessment, psychological assessment, and a nutritional assessment.

-There are three main types of bariatric surgery – a gastric bypass, the fitting of a gastric band, and a sleeve gastrectomy.
-Which of the three your surgeon decides to use will depend on a number of factors, which will be determined during the pre-operative assessments mentioned above.
+There are four main types of bariatric surgery – a gastric bypass, the fitting of a gastric band, gastric balloon and a sleeve gastrectomy.
+Which of the four your surgeon decides to use will depend on a number of factors, which will be determined during the pre-operative assessments mentioned above.

 Where possible, these surgeries will be performed laparoscopically using a camera so as to be non-invasive.
 This is referred to as keyhole surgery.
 All three procedures are carried out under a general anaesthetic, with patients normally requiring a short stay in hospital afterwards.

-During a gastric bypass, the surgeon uses sutures to create a small banana-shaped pouch at the top of the stomach, and then rearranges the small intestine to connect to this.
+During a gastric bypass, the surgeon uses sutures to create a small banana-shaped pouch at the top of the stomach and then rearranges the small intestine to connect to this.
 This means only a small amount of the stomach is able to hold food, and so patients feel fuller for longer and consequently eat less.
 During a sleeve gastrectomy, the surgeon will remove a portion of the stomach to achieve the same effect.
 A gastric band can also be placed, creating a small pouch at the top of the stomach to also reduce its capacity for food.
-This band is flexible, and filled with saline to create the right size.
+This band is flexible and filled with saline to create the right size.
 This procedure can also be reversed and repeated if necessary.
+In a gastric balloon a silicone balloon, either filled with air or salt water, is inserted into the stomach.
+This form of surgery can only last for 6 months, therefore it's used as a short-term solution.

 Immediately following the surgery, you may feel groggy and tired from the anaesthetic, and experience some pain and tenderness.
 All of this is normal, and if you are struggling with pain, your nurses can give you paracetamol or prescription painkillers if necessary.
 If during your pre-operative physical assessment you were found to be at high risk of developing a blood clot, you may also be prescribed a blood-thinning medication.